shakeel-faiz/FF/003/software.md

 -   **Examples**: Firewalls, anti-virus programs.

 ## Fun Facts About Software

+Here are a few fun facts about software that you might like to know.

 -   **First Software**: The term "software" was coined by John Tukey in 1958.
 -   **Most Used OS**: Windows holds a significant market share for PCs, while Android leads in mobile.